soedinglab/metaeuk/README.md

 ### Converting to Fasta:

 The callsResultDB/predsResultDB produced by the modules above, can be used to extract the sequences of the predicted protein-coding genes.
-The parameter ```--protein``` controls whether to transalte the coding genes (1) or report in nucleotides (0, default)

-    metaeuk unitesetstofasta contigsDB referenceDB predsResultDB predsResultProteins.fas --protein 1
+    metaeuk unitesetstofasta contigsDB referenceDB predsResultDB predsResults

+It will result in **predsResults.fas** (protein sequences), **predsResults.codon.fas** and **predsResults.headersMap.tsv**

 #### The MetaEuk header: